craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You have

 You gain +2 to your Wisdom Score and +1 to your Dexterity Score.
-You are proficient in the...
+You are proficient in the Arcana and History Skills.
 You know ...

 In addition,